Union Gospel Mission Philosophy

 ABOUT UNION GOSPEL MISSION IN PORTLAND, OR

-Union Gospel Mission is a nonprofit organization in Portland, Ore., that provides recovery services for men and women battling addiction.
-The organization also prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
+Union Gospel Mission in Portland, Ore., is a nonprofit organization, which make up about 55 percent of all Oregon treatment facilities.
+It is one of the 133 (58.8 percent) of Oregon treatment facilities that offer specialized services for women dealing with addiction.
+Union Gospel Mission also offers recovery services for men battling addiction.
+The organization prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.

 According to its website, Union Gospel Mission is dedicated to “feeding the hungry, restoring the addict and loving our neighbor.”